Sage-Bionetworks/synapsePythonClient/README.md

 OpenTelemetry (OTEL)
 --------------------------------
-[OpenTelemetry](https://opentelemetry.io/) helps support the analysis of traces and spans which can provide insights into latency, errors, and other performance metrics.
+[OpenTelemetry](https://opentelemetry.io/) is a tool that can be used to collect telemetry data.
 The synapseclient is ready to provide traces should you want them.
 The Synapse Python client supports OTLP Exports and can be configured via environment variables as defined [here](https://opentelemetry-python.readthedocs.io/en/stable/exporter/otlp/otlp.html).

 Read more about OpenTelemetry in Python [here](https://opentelemetry.io/docs/instrumentation/python/)